 The sample application has two types of Jobs.
 One that inherits from

-Spring's convenience base class QuartzJobObject
+Spring's convenience base class QuartzJobObject and

 another which does not inherit from any base class.
 The latter class is